James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 The ceiling contributors we have found are narrow and precise: (a) DON'T erase the corruption shift (DGLSS++'s ceiling comes from never being told to undo corruption), and (b) fix the covariate-shift statistics (InstanceNorm is the only variant that RAISES the fog oracle).
-Everything that teaches corruption-erasure — clean-anchor SupCon, GMSIFC/LSCC view-invariance, dircons/corrsc/hdc coherence — lowers it.
+Everything that teaches corruption-erasure (clean-anchor SupCon, GMSIFC/LSCC view-invariance, dircons/corrsc/hdc coherence) lowers it.

-**The D3CTTA extractor question.** The user's premise — that D3CTTA's numbers show a feature extractor CAN handle fog/crosstalk — is confirmed by their own paper (`thirdparty/d3ctta.pdf`): their SOURCE model (MinkUNet18 trained on Synth4D, zero adaptation) sits around 18-20 mIoU on fog in the 7-class setting, versus our medium DGLSS++ at ~6.8% and robust at ~8.5% (HDC-zs).
-So the extractor itself is genuinely better at fog — the fog/crosstalk robustness is NOT an inherent property of the corruption; it is attainable by a different backbone + pretraining.
+**The D3CTTA extractor question.** The user's premise, that D3CTTA's numbers show a feature extractor CAN handle fog/crosstalk, is confirmed by their own paper (`thirdparty/d3ctta.pdf`): their SOURCE model (MinkUNet18 trained on Synth4D, zero adaptation) sits around 18-20 mIoU on fog in the 7-class setting, versus our medium DGLSS++ at ~6.8% and robust at ~8.5% (HDC-zs).
+So the extractor itself is genuinely better at fog: the fog/crosstalk robustness is NOT an inherent property of the corruption; it is attainable by a different backbone + pretraining.
 Three structural differences to test (in order of diagnostic value):
 1. **7-class vs 17-class map.** Their numbers are in the 7-class map that folds the fragile classes (bicycle, truck, traffic-sign) into background.
-Iteration-7 diagnostics showed this map HIDES dead classes rather than fixes them — the fog mIoU is carried by road and the partial survivors.
+Iteration-7 diagnostics showed this map HIDES dead classes rather than fixes them, the fog mIoU is carried by road and the partial survivors.
 This is the cheapest test: does their 18-20 fog survive a 17-class evaluation of the SAME backbone?
 2. **MinkUNet18 (3D sparse conv) vs SENet-2048p (2D range-image).** Different